1066 Complete Private Guided Tour

 Here we can see Caldbec Hill which is acknowledged as the muster point for Harold’s Saxon army and also thought by some to be the Battle of Hastings site.
 I will explain why the location of the battlefield site is disputed and we will consider the pros and cons for each site being the Battlefield.

 We will then walk to Battle Abbey passing by St Mary’s Church, which was built by the monks of Battle Abbey.
-Due to Covid restrictions it may not be possible to visit the church if there are restrictions on entry or if a service is taking place.
+It may not be possible to visit the church if there are restrictions on entry or if a service is taking place.

 Leaving the Church we will be able to see the outer walls of Battle Abbey which was built on the order of William I at the top of Senlac Hill, traditionally believed to be the site of the Battle of Hastings.